hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 - [ ] Referring to ISO 4210 notes and Jamie's spec, add and/or rewrite requirements to bike specification, using placeholders for quantities
 - [ ] Fill in as many bike spec quantities as possible
 - [ ] Continue with force calculations as outlined above

-I know that's a lot to aim for in one day but I can continue on Monday!

 [jump to top](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/ProjectLog.md#project-log)